About

 How it works

-Every Sunday at 06:00 UTC an automated process searches new scientific publications from PubMed using a curated set of search queries covering ME/CFS, Long COVID, and related mechanisms.
-Each paper is then scored by Claude Opus – one of the most capable AI models available – on a scale of 1 to 10 for relevance to ME/CFS and PVFS.
+Every Sunday an automated process searches new scientific publications from PubMed using a curated set of search queries covering ME/CFS, Long COVID, and related mechanisms.
+Each paper is then scored by Claude Opus on a scale of 1 to 10 for relevance to ME/CFS and PVFS.

 Only papers with a score of 4 or higher appear on the website.
-This includes not only direct ME/CFS studies but also papers from other disciplines – immunology, neurology, mitochondrial research – whose mechanisms may be transferable.
-That cross-disciplinary perspective is the real value of this system.
+This includes not only direct ME/CFS studies but also papers from other disciplines like immunology, neurology, mitochondrial research, whose mechanisms may be transferable.
+That cross disciplinary perspective is the real value of this system.

 Update rhythm